unstoppabledomains/dev-docs/d-websites/index.md

 ---
-title: IPFS & Unstoppable D-Websites
+title: Unstoppable D-Websites
-description: This page provides a high-level overview of IPFS and decentralized websites.
+description: This page provides a high-level overview of IPFS and decentralized websites and how they work alongside Unstoppable domains.
 ---

-# IPFS & Unstoppable D-Websites
+# Unstoppable D-Websites

-For a **decentralized website** \(d-website\) or **decentralized application** \(DApp\), you will upload website files to IPFS network instead of to Github or other centralized file hosting service.
+For a **decentralized website** \(d-website\) or **decentralized application** \(DApp\), you will upload website files to IPFS network instead of to Github or another centralized file hosting service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I9vTeAtELOk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>